 Mass Atrocities in the Digital Era

 Genocide and other mass atrocities, as well as the study of genocide andmass atrocities, are inextricably linked with digital phenomenon in the twenty-first century.
-Social media is used for propoganda and other forms of communication; most documentation of genocide and other atrocities is collected and/or stored through digital technology.
+Social media is used for propaganda and other forms of communication; most documentation of genocide and other atrocities is collected and/or stored through digital technology.
 Increasingly, memorialization takes digital forms as well.

 Addressing how the digital elements of genocide and other mass atrocities can best be incorporated into the efforts to hold perpetrators and enablers of those acts and processes available.
 (More)

-Considering how digital resources can be marshaled to prevent the outbreak of mass atrocities, whether through the development of early warning mechanisms, social media policy, or particular initiatives to counter digital elements of attempts to perpetrate atrocities.
+Considering how digital resources can be marshalled to prevent the outbreak of mass atrocities, whether through the development of early warning mechanisms, social media policy, or particular initiatives to counter digital elements of attempts to perpetrate atrocities.
 (More)